 All students in year 9 have the opportunity to have a Careers Guidance interview with Mrs Davies BA [Joint Hons], Diploma in Careers Guidance, the schools Careers Guidance Adviser

-Continuing to build upon the work of years 7, 8, and 9 students in year 10 explore in greater depth Career Management and undergo a programme in preparation for Work Experience which is experienced at the end of Year 10.
+Continuing to build upon the work of years 7, 8, and 9 students in year 10 Explore Careers and undergo a programme in preparation for Work Experience which is experienced at the end of Year 10.